adam-rumpf/social-transit-network-analysis/README.md

 * [Stop-Level Metrics (C++)](#stop-level-metrics)
 * [Candidate Express Route Generation (Mathematica)](#candidate-express-route-generation)

 These procedures are explained in more detail below.
+They are so specific to my applications that I would not expect them to be useful to anyone outside of my research group, but they are being provided here for anyone interested.

 ## Data Folder